-Innovation for the Future of Nuclear Energy – A Global Forum will bring together nuclear plant leaders, regulators, researchers, governments and tech providers in Gyeongju, South Korea to examine barriers and opportunities for deploying innovative technological and process solutions to maintain or even enhance safety while reducing plants’ operating costs.
+Innovation for the Future of Nuclear Energy – A Global Forum will bring together nuclear industry leaders, regulators, researchers, governments and tech providers in Gyeongju, South Korea to examine barriers and opportunities for deploying innovative technological and process solutions to maintain or even enhance safety while reducing costs incurred today.

 Sunday, June 9, 2019 - Welcome Reception

 Monday, June 10 to Wednesday, June 12, 2019 - Global Forum

 WHAT DIFFERENTIATES THIS MEETING FROM OTHERS

 This forum aims to determine how the industry can more rapidly implement innovative solutions in operating plants.
 It will bring nuclear plant leaders, regulators, and technology providers from around the world together in a collaborative environment with the aim of forming a common understanding of these opportunities and the barriers to their successful deployment.
 This will build on each of the organizer’s ongoing activities.

 Hwabaek International Convention Center (HICO), Gyeongju, South Korea

 Global, executive and senior-level influencers and decision-makers including:

 - Researchers/academia focused on applied research